simon-frankau/big-classic-mac/README.md

  * SCSI variables appear to be at 0xC00.
  * In my reversing of the ROM, trap function names start with an underscore.
+ * Access to 0xf8XXXX marked with "High memory reference"
+ * Access to 0x4XXXXX marked with "Absolute ROM reference"
+ * Access to 0x3fXXXX marked with "High RAM reference"
+   * It looks like these references are before we know how much RAM there is, any it relies on mirroring if there's <4MB to hit the top end of whatever RAM is available.

 ### Memory map